amsalud/spacex-launch-stats-react-apollo/README.md

 # SpaceX Launch Details

-An app which uses the official SpaceX outputs rocket launch details built with React, Node, Apollo, and GraphQL.
+An app which uses the official SpaceX API and displays rocket launch details built with React, Node, Apollo, and GraphQL.

 ## Instructions: